solo-spice/sospice/docs/source/develop.rst

     git switch develop
     git pull upstream develop

-Next, create a new branch and switch to it,
+Next, create a new branch and switch to it:

 .. code:: shell

     git checkout -b my-new-feature

 Your changes should include tests for your new feature (see :ref:`tests`), so that the code coverage of the tests does not decrease, and all tests should pass.
 After you have made your changes, commit them,

 .. code:: shell

     git add changed_file_1.py changed_file_2.py
     git commit -m "short description of my change"

-The commit step will run "pre-commit" actions, with additional tests and code reformatting; please review these changes and re-commit them if necessary.
+The commit step will run “pre-commit” actions, with additional checks and code reformatting; please review these changes and re-commit them if necessary.

 You can then push changes to GitHub: